Esubaalew/esubaalew.github.io/docs/blog/the-vibe-check-when-ai-builds-the-house-who-knows-where-the-plumbing-is.md

 og:image: "og-vibe-check.png"
 og:type: "article"
 ---
-I still remember the day the internet broke because of 11 lines of code.
+You might have heard about the day the internet broke because of 11 lines of code.

 In March 2016, a developer named Azer Koçulu unpublished his tiny npm package called **left-pad** after a dispute with npm and Kik.
 That single package — a 11-line function that adds padding to the left of a string — was a dependency for Babel, React, Webpack… basically everything.
 Within hours, builds at Facebook, Netflix, PayPal, and thousands of other companies started failing with errors like `Cannot find module 'left-pad'`.